Read·Reflect·Connect

 Choosing Each Other as an Act of Faith

-When spouses intentionally set intimacy goals, they reaffirm their covenant—not just with one another, but with God.
+When spouses intentionally set intimacy goals, they reaffirm their covenant — not only with one another, but with God.
+To pursue closeness on purpose is to declare: